-Like cyber or IEMI attack scenarios, Coordinated physical attack on critical infrastructure sector nodes could create power outages of exceptionally wide geographic scope and long duration.
-In addition, the risk of integrating physical with EMP, cyber and/or IEMI in a combined arms campaign represents another, disturbing area of risk.
+Like cyber or IEMI attack scenarios, coordinated physical attacks on critical infrastructure sector nodes could create long-duration power outages of exceptionally wide geographic scope, especially if combined with EMP, cyber, or IEMI in a combined arms campaign.

-Military strategists have long understood that by adversaries attacking with multiple means at once can achieve a greater effect than if each element were used separately or sequentially.
-In a classic demonstration of the value of combined arms strategies, Napoleon’s Grande Armee employed infantry, artillery and cavalry in integrated operations to help him achieve decisive victories.
-Modern militaries frequently combine air, infantry and armor forces to create such synergies.
+Military strategists have long understood that a simultaneous attacking using multiple means can greatly amplify damage to targets.
+In a classic demonstration of the value of combined arms strategies, Napoleon’s Grande Armee employed infantry, artillery, and cavalry in integrated operations to help him achieve decisive victories.
+Modern militaries frequently combine air, infantry, and armor forces to create such synergies.

 A former CEO of the North American Electric Reliability Corporation (NERC), expressed this apprehension in testimony to the U.S. Senate Energy and Natural Resources Committee:

 “I am most concerned about coordinated physical and cyber-attacks intended to disable elements of the power grid or deny electricity to specific targets, such as government or business centers, military installations, or other infrastructures.”